bithead2k/bithead2k/README.md

 In the bramble, I will have a partitioned table of sensor data.
 The data will be provided by a sense hat attached to the controller node.

-I'll be using this bramble to teach PostgreSQL setup and monitoring in my courses, that I provide for 2ndQuadrant.
+I'll be using this bramble to teach PostgreSQL setup and monitoring in my courses, that I provide as a developer advocate and trainer.

 ## 🌱 I’m currently learning
 Python, ansible and raspberry pi things.